-You can assign following roles to headers and footers:
+You can assign the following roles to headers and footers:

 This setting means that the concerned element is handled according to the information delivered by Word.
-In case of a header or footer this is normally the role Artifact.
+In the case of a header or footer this is normally the Artifact role.

-Section Header
+Section header

-Select this setting if you want to take the content of a header or footer at the beginning of a section into the logical structure tree.
+Select this setting if you want to take the content of a header or footer at the beginning of a (Word-)section into the logical structure tree.

-Section Trailer
+Section trailer

-Select this setting if you want to take the content of a header or footer at the end of a section into the logical structure tree.
+Select this setting if you want to take the content of a header or footer at the end of a (Word-)section into the logical structure tree.